Sectors & IndustriesHealthcareMedical Distribution

 Based on the Valuation rating, one of the 7 components of a stocks overall Zen Ratings grade, which evaluates factors including estimated earnings yield, earnings before interest and taxes/enterprise value, cash flow yield, free cash flow to price, and price-to-earnings growth (PEG ratio), the 3 most undervalued medical distribution stocks right now are:

-Owens & Minor (NYSE:OMI) is the most undervalued medical distribution stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Synergy Chc (NASDAQ:SNYR) is the most undervalued medical distribution stock based on its Valuation Rating of A. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Owens & Minor has a valuation score of 0, which is -26 points higher than the medical distribution industry average of 26.
-It passed 0 out of 7 valuation due diligence checks.
-Although this number is below the industry average, our proven quant model rates OMI a Valuation Rating of "B".
+Synergy Chc has a valuation score of 57, which is 32 points higher than the medical distribution industry average of 25.
+It passed 4 out of 7 valuation due diligence checks.

 2. Henry Schein (NASDAQ:HSIC)